Louis George Alexander: Biography

 He taught English in Germany (1954–56) and Greece (1956–65) where he was head of English at the Protypon Lykeion, Athens (what is now the Scholi Moraïti).

 In the 1960s he started being published with Longmans.
 In 1962 his first book, Sixty Steps to Précis, was published and became a bestseller.
 His second book, A First Book in Comprehension, was published in 1964.
 New Concept English, his first major book series, was published in 1967.
 With Longman he also published such series as: Look Listen and Learn (1968–71), Target (1972–74), Mainline (1973–81).

 Louis was a member of the Council of Europe Committee on Modern Language Teaching (1973–78), and one of the authors of The Threshold Level (1975) and Waystage (1977), works developed for the Council of Europe that have been the bases of many communicative language courses and forms the Common European Framework of Reference for Languages.
 He served on the Committee of Management of the Society of Authors (1980–83).

 In the 1980s Alexander wrote reference books such as Longman English Grammar (1988; practice book 1990) and Longman Advanced Grammar (1993).

 In the late 1980s he worked for UNESCO on Junior English for China course.
 He created the blueprint for the Survive self-study series (1980–83, reissued 1989) for modern languages and published courses in the field of computer-assisted language learning.

-In 1986-88 he was adviser to the University of Cambridge Local Examinations Syndicate for the Cambridge Certificate in English for International Communication.
+In 1986–88 he was adviser to the University of Cambridge Local Examinations Syndicate for the Cambridge Certificate in English for International Communication.

 He was a writer of EFL course materials from the 1960s onwards.
 Alexander consistently supported the cause of the relatively untrained non-native speaking teacher of English.

-Louis Alexander died of leukemia on 17 June 2002 in Chambéry, Savoie, France.
+Louis Alexander died of leukaemia on 17 June 2002 in Chambéry, Savoie, France.

 Legacy

 Tim Rix, former chairman of the Longman Group, praised Alexander as having "particular abilities and knowledge", combined with a "use of linguistics", which "meshed perfectly well with the requirements of ELT [English language teaching]" in his time.

 Alexander had an immense influence on English language teaching in China.
-In recognition of this, a statue was raised in his honour in the grounds of the "Foreign Language Teaching and Research Press..., one of China’s largest schoolbook publishers".
+In recognition of this, a statue was raised in his honour in the grounds of the "Foreign Language Teaching and Research Press..., one of China's largest schoolbook publishers".
 The statue bears the following inscription: "...the man who cracked the linguistic code of the English language and made it learnable for millions of students worldwide through New Concept English and many other course books".